Skip to main content

 The catch, of course, is that even once you step into the shoes of someone else, the “someone else'' is inevitably absorbed by our own self-affirming biases until we’re just seeing our own reflection onscreen.
 When you compound this with the built-in shortcomings of mass media, MCS is a little hard to rein in.
 Media is the best cure to self-centered thinking as well as its worst enabler, and so it mostly falls on the viewer to take responsibility for how they internalize the media they intake.
 Whether or not film becomes a space for empathy or narcissism is largely up to us.

-It’s not that none of us should ever see ourselves as the main characters in our life story, we just need to recognize that we all of us are the main characters in our life story, and it’s only when we commit to helping each other reach our happy endings that we hear the music.
+In truth, it’s not that none of us should ever see ourselves as the main characters in our life story, we just need to recognize that all of us are the main characters in our life story, and it’s only when we commit to helping each other reach our happy endings that we hear the music.

 Even in cases like Wreck-it Ralph, our aspiring hero finds fulfillment not through any external marker of herodom but by ministering to someone who needs him, by becoming a friend to Vanellope.
 Ralph’s community learns to not take him for granted, sure, but Ralph’s moved past the phase of needing this external validation or any status symbol.
 As Ralph puts it in the final scene, “If that little kid likes me, how bad can I be?

-In a world of main characters, choose instead to be a hero.
+The world has enough main characters.
+Choose instead to be a hero.

 --The Professor